soasme/runflow/README.md

 ### What’s Next?

 From this point, you have run a minimal example using Runflow.
-You can head to the Tutorial section for further examples or the How-to guides section for some common tasks in using and configuring Runflow.

-Please read the full [documentation](https://runflow.org).
+For more information, please head to the full [documentation](https://runflow.org).

 ## Test

-To run all of the test cases, please run: `make test`.
+To run all of the test cases, please run: `make lint test`.

 ## Get in Touch